 Oakdale and Landfall

-View the most updated route and station layout for the Gold Line project.
+View full design plans of the most updated route and station layout for the Gold Line project.

 Note: Layouts are a work in progress and subject to change.

 Design advancement for the Gold Line BRT began in early 2018, reached 15% completion in early 2019 and completed 30% design in March 2020.
 The Engineering phase begins when enough design work has been completed.
 Engineering is expected to begin later in 2020 and will take approximately two years to complete.